Skip to Content

 When you are faced with attempting to remove fully active nests, cold temperatures that make wasps sluggish and commercial wasp sprays may also be effective.
 But keep in mind that taking a paper wasp nest down will rarely prevent another one from putting a nest up, and if your home is really the ideal location, more wasps will come.
 It’s better to also use preventative pest control to make sure wasps cannot survive near your home.

-Call Green Pest Solutions today at 877-636-9469 and let's talk about how we can help you with Paper Wasps and other common pests.
+Call today at and let's talk about how we can help you with Paper Wasps - Green Pest Solutions and other Pest Library.